 - The tread is long-lasting

-- No worries of changing the tyre due to weather change
+- No worries about changing the tyre due to weather change

 - Can lose traction in heavy ice or snow